JadeCong/JadeCong.github.io/contents/documentations/Startups.md

 featured: false
 ---

-The block is mainly targeted for the whole process of starting up a new company.
+The block is mainly targeted for the whole processes of starting up a new company.
 And I will record the steps of my own example.

 0. this unordered seed list will be replaced by toc as unordered list {:toc}